CenzOh/Computer_Graphics_Homework/Project2/README.md

 ![def_spring](/Project2/Images/def_spring.PNG)

 At first the scene was designed for a winter season, however, we decided to include a spring season to add to our menu.
+For lighting, the winter scene has the lighting on the right side of the scene while the spring scene has lighting on the left side.

 ![house_spring](/Project2/Images/house_spring.PNG)